CS-2053-Winter-2021/CS-2053-Winter-2021.github.io/en_CA/pages/cs2053-requirements-and-setup.md

 We will use GitHub Desktop for get access to code and submitting your work.
 It can make using GitHub easier than the command line.

 - [Download and Install GitHub Desktop](https://desktop.github.com/)

-## Start Coding

-Once you are all set up you can get started with [Lab Assignment #1](), and test out all your new tools.